Back Injury Claims At Work Compensation Claim – What To Do?

 While you are at work, your employer has a legal duty to protect you and carry out risk assessments regularly in order to achieve this.
 With this in mind, as an employee, you have the right to expect your employer to protect you from the risk of back injury pain due to your work.
 If you are unfortunate enough to suffer from a back injury at work, and you feel that your employer’s failure to meet their responsibilities is what led to your back pain symptoms you may be able to claim compensation.

 Back injury claims at work can be difficult to succeed in and the U.K. Government has made it even harder by a change in the law so that now an employer will not be liable to pay back pain compensation due to a breach of one of the above regulations alone.
 It is now also necessary to prove your employer was negligent.
 You need someone capable of winning your case for you and not dropping it when the going gets tough.
-I am a Louth and Grimsby personal injury solicitor with over 15 years’ experience in the field and an in-depth knowledge of the regulations and guidelines relevant to back injury at work settlements.
-This puts me in a perfect position to handle your claim.
-Your best interests will always be my priority so if you are in Louth or Grimsby contact me today on 01507 609027 or online for a free, no obligation consultation.
-I deal with cases on a no-win, no-fee basis.
+We are personal injury solicitors with over 45 years’ experience in the field and have an in-depth knowledge of the regulations and guidelines relevant to back injury at work settlements.
+This puts us in a perfect position to handle your claim.
+Your best interests will always be our priority so if you are in Louth or Grimsby contact us today on 01507 609027 or online for a free, no obligation consultation.
+We deal with cases on a no-win, no-fee basis.
 There are no hidden charges.
-I will come and see you at whatever time and wherever suits you.
-I visit clients personally throughout Louth and Grimsby.
+We will come and see you at whatever time and wherever suits you.
+We visit clients personally throughout Louth, Grimsby and Lincolnshire.